valentiy/nezabudika/README.md

 # nezabudika
-An andriod app to remind you about your plans in specific area
+An android app to remind you about your plans in specific area